earthcube/geocodes/docs/production/creatingProductionConfigs.md

 ## start a screen
-Since this is a long running process, it is suggested that this be done in `screen`
+Since this is a long running process, it is suggested that this be done in `screen` There is also a possibility of using tmux, if a user has experience with it.

 ### Notes:
 To create a 'named' screen named gleaner